State and Local Policy Database

 Transportation Summary List All

-The state devotes a significant amount of funding to transportation projects, has tailpipe emissions standards, and integrates transportation and land use planning.
+The state devotes a significant amount of funding to transportation projects, has adopted California's vehicle standards, integrates transportation and land use planning, has a VMT target and efficient vehicle incentives.

 Tailpipe Emission Standards List All

 Maryland adopted California's Zero-Emission Vehicle (ZEV) program in 2007.
 California then created stricter tailpipe and GHG standards, known as Cal LEV III, which Maryland also adopted in 2012.
 The LEV III Program impacts model years 2015-2025 and sets new emissions standards for criteria pollutants and GHGs.
-The LEV III Program also strengthens the mandates for ZEVs beginning in 2018 (Source).
+In 2023, Maryland adopted regulations set by California’s ACCII.
+In 2023, Maryland also adopted the Advanced Clean Trucks rule through the Clean Trucks Act.

 Transportation System Efficiency List All